sg-s/xolotl/docs/reference/xolotl-methods.md

 x.plot()
 ```

-If you want to turn off the colouring, or to hide the
+If you want to turn off the coloring, or to hide the
 Calcium concentration, change your preference using: